igor-bezkrovny/javascript/README.md

 ## Comments

-  - Use `/** ... */` for multiline comments.
-Include a description, specify types and values for all parameters and return values.
+  - Use `/* ... */` for multiline comments.
+  - Include a description, specify types and values for all parameters and return values - use JSDoc comments `/** ... */` (http://usejsdoc.org/).

     ```javascript
     // bad